-ITAs are conducted every three (3) calendar months throughout training by the Director of Emergency Medicine Training (DEMT) or Supervisor.
+In-Training Assessments (ITA) ITAs are conducted every three (3) calendar months throughout training by the Director of Emergency Medicine Training (DEMT) or Supervisor.
 ITAs track the trainee's progress against the learning outcomes for a given Training Stage in each domain of the FACEM Curriculum.
-At the start of a Training Stage, trainees will likely be 'progressing towards standard', demonstrate a steady rate of improvement in following ITAs, and are expected to be at least 'at standard' for each domain by the completion of that Training Stage.
+At the start of a Training Stage, trainees will likely 'require significant/ further development to demonstrate TSx learning outcomes'.
+Throughout the training stage, trainees should demonstrate a steady rate of improvement through the ITAs, and are expected to be rated at 'usually/ consistently demonstrates/ consistently above TSx learning outcomes' for each domain by the completion of that Training Stage.
 The ITA tool enables trainees to reflect on their own progress and facilitates the provision of constructive feedback on progress and performance by the DEMT or Supervisor, discussion of which informs the development of learning intentions for the following ITA period.